Everything about utilities in Costa Rica

 When you rent

-- When renting, the power and water meters stay in the landlord’s name.
+- The power and water meters stay in the landlord’s name.
 In your lease agreement, you promise to pay the utilities up to date.
 There is a security deposit that covers those payments.

 - Most landlords have gotten rid of telephone landlines by now.
 For years there were international phone security deposits included in the lease agreements.